torvalds/linux/Documentation/admin-guide/pm/intel-speed-select.rst

 It is possible to change SST-PP level using out of band (OOB) agent (Via some remote management console, through BMC "Baseboard Management Controller" interface).
 This mode is supported from the Sapphire Rapids processor generation.
-The kernel and tool change to support this mode is added to Linux kernel version 5.18.
+The kernel and tool change to support this mode is added to GNU/Linux kernel version 5.18.
 To enable this feature, kernel config "CONFIG_INTEL_HFI_THERMAL" is required.
-The minimum version of the tool is "v1.12" to support this feature, which is part of Linux kernel version 5.18.
+The minimum version of the tool is "v1.12" to support this feature, which is part of GNU/Linux kernel version 5.18.

 To support such configuration, this tool can be used as a daemon.
 Add a command line option --oob::